JosephMassie/strategy_game/README.md

-# A playground to practice with three js
+# Strategy Game - _name pending_

+A strategy simulation game with a procedurally generated world